bstee615/pa_framework_examples/README.md

 ## Organization

 Tool source codes are in folders named `srcml`, `joern`, and `llvm`.
 One sample input program is in `data`.
 Expected output is as depicted above.
+`timing.sh` runs all tools and collects timing.
+The output from my run is collected in `timing-report.txt`.

 ## Running the examples

 Here are rough instructions for running the examples.
-`timing.sh` runs all tools and collects timing.
 Expected output is in the table above (on the right).

 * `srcml_example.py` requires srcML, Python 3, and `lxml`.